The Best Gemstones For Everyday Wear, And Why

 In natural stone jewelry, Lapis Lazuli really stands out from the crowd for its rich blues flecked with unique patterns of white and gold.

 These stones are also fairly durable and good for everyday wear.
 They can be scratched, but that’s not usually a problem in most jewelry designs.
+Since they have a Mohs Hardness of 5-5.5, it's best to store your Lapis Lazuli jewelry pieces separately, not jumbled in a pile.

 Lapis is also one of December’s traditional birthstones, which is perfect since the blues, whites, and gold flakes in Lapis Lazuli perfectly match the temperature, snow, and rich feelings of the season.